IQTLabs/rfml/README.md

 ### Configure

 This repo provides an automated script for training and evaluating models.
-To do this, configure the [run_experiments.py](rfml/run_experiments.py) file to point to the data you want to use and set the training parameters:
+To do this, configure the [mixed_experiments.py](rfml/mixed_experiments.py) file or create your own to point to the data you want to use and set the training parameters:

 ```python
     "experiment_0": { # A name to refer to the experiment